-1 (10) May 31-June 3-Floor session only.
-No committee may 2 meet for any purpose.
+1 (10) May 29-June 1-Floor session only.
+No committee may meet for any purpose.

-- 3 (11) June 3-Last day for each house to pass bills introduced in that house. - (12) June 6-Committee meetings may resume. - (13) July 1-Last day for policy committees to meet and report bills. - 8 (14) Aug.
-12-Last day for fiscal committees to meet and report 9 bills. - 10 (15) Aug.
-15-Aug.
+- 3 (11) June 1-Last day for each house to pass bills introduced 4 in that house. - (12) June 4-Committee meetings may resume. - 6 (13) June 29-Last day for policy committees to hear and report fiscal bills to fiscal committees. - 8 (14) July 6-Last day for policy committees to meet and report 9 bills. - 10 (15) Aug.
+17-Last day for fiscal committees to meet and report bills. - 12 (16) Aug.
+20-Aug.
 31-Floor session only.
-No committee may 11 meet for any purpose. - (16) Aug.
-19-Last day to amend on floor. - (17) Aug.
-31-Last day for each house to pass bills. - (c) If a bill is acted upon in committee before the relevant deadline, and the committee votes to report the bill out with amendments that have not at the time of the vote been prepared by the Legislative Counsel, the Secretary of the Senate and the Chief Clerk of the Assembly may subsequently receive a report recommending the bill for passage or for rereferral together with the amendments at any time within two legislative days after the deadline or, if the Legislature has recessed for the Summer Recess, within seven calendar days after the deadline. - (d) Notwithstanding subdivisions (a) and (b), a policy committee may report a bill to a fiscal committee on or before the relevant deadline for reporting nonfiscal bills to the floor if, after the policy committee deadline for reporting the bill to fiscal committee, the Legislative Counsel's Digest is changed to indicate reference to fiscal committee. - (e) Any bill in the house of origin that is not acted upon during the odd-numbered year as a result of the deadlines imposed in subdivision (a) may be acted upon when the Legislature reconvenes after the interim study joint recess, or at any time the Legislature is recalled from the interim study joint recess. - (f) The deadlines imposed by this rule do not apply to the rules committees of the respective houses. - (g) The deadlines imposed by this rule do not apply in instances 36 where a bill is referred to committee under Rule 26.5. - 38 (h) The deadlines imposed by this rule do not apply in instances 39 where a bill is referred to a committee under Assembly Rule 77.2.
+No committee may 13 meet for any purpose. - (17) Aug.
+24-Last day to amend on floor. - (18) Aug.
+31-Last day for each house to pass bills. - (c) If a bill is acted upon in committee before the relevant deadline, and the committee votes to report the bill out with amendments that have not at the time of the vote been prepared by the Legislative Counsel, the Secretary of the Senate and the Chief Clerk of the Assembly may subsequently receive a report recommending the bill for passage or for rereferral together with the amendments at any time within two legislative days after the deadline or, if the Legislature has recessed for the Summer Recess, within seven calendar days after the deadline. - (d) Notwithstanding subdivisions (a) and (b), a policy committee may report a bill to a fiscal committee on or before the relevant deadline for reporting nonfiscal bills to the floor if, after the policy committee deadline for reporting the bill to fiscal committee, the Legislative Counsel's Digest is changed to indicate reference to fiscal committee. - (e) Any bill in the house of origin that is not acted upon during the odd-numbered year as a result of the deadlines imposed in subdivision (a) may be acted upon when the Legislature reconvenes after the interim study joint recess, or at any time the Legislature is recalled from the interim study joint recess. - (f) The deadlines imposed by this rule do not apply to the rules committees of the respective houses. - 38 (g) The deadlines imposed by this rule do not apply in instances 39 where a bill is referred to committee under Rule 26.5.

+(h) The deadlines imposed by this rule do not apply in instances where a bill is referred to a committee under Assembly Rule 77.2.